We independently score every subscription. We may earn a commission through links — it never changes our picks.

 • Less useful if you primarily play PlayStation or Nintendo.

-Sony's PS Plus comes in three tiers โ€” Essential, Extra, and Premium โ€” at roughly $10, $15, and $18 per month respectively.
-Essential is basically just the old PS Plus: online multiplayer access and two or three monthly game downloads.
-Extra adds a rotating catalog of several hundred PS4 and PS5 titles.
-Premium layers on classic PS1/PS2/PS3 streaming and some game trials.
+Sony's PS Plus comes in three tiers — Essential, Extra, and Premium — at about $10.99, $16.99, and $19.99 per month respectively (as of June 2026, after the May 2026 increase).
+On an annual plan that works out to roughly $79.99, $134.99, and $159.99 per year.
+Essential is basically the old PS Plus: online multiplayer access and a couple of monthly game downloads.
+Extra adds a rotating catalog of several hundred PS4 and PS5 titles plus Ubisoft+ Classics.
+Premium layers on classic PS1/PS2/PS3 streaming, game trials, and a small movie catalog.

 The honest take: Extra is where most PS5 owners land, and it delivers solid value if you didn't already own the catalog games.
-The core frustration with PS Plus is that Sony's biggest exclusives โ€” God of War, Spider-Man, Horizon โ€” rarely appear at launch.
-You're often waiting 12โ€“18 months after release before a major title hits the Extra or Premium catalog.
+The core frustration with PS Plus is that Sony's biggest exclusives — God of War, Spider-Man, Horizon — rarely appear at launch.
+You're often waiting 12 to 18 months after release before a major title hits the Extra or Premium catalog.

 Pros